jge162/Create-Release/README.md

-# Create-release upon closing a pull request:
+# Create-release upon closing a pull request: testing bot

 When user specified conditions are met: